 Engineers, scientists, and program managers involved with video display systems for applications such as: medical imaging & endoscopic

 surgery, simulators & training systems, teleoperator systems (remote-control vehicles & manipulators), computer graphics, 3D CAD systems, data-space exploration and visualization, and virtual reality.

 John O. Merritt is a display systems consultant at The Merritt Group, Williamsburg, MA, with over 25 years experience in the design and human-factors evaluation of stereoscopic video displays for telepresence & telerobotics, scientific visualization, and medical imaging.

-Andrew J. Woods is a research engineer at Curtin University's Centre for Marine Science and Technology, Perth, Western Australia, with nearly 20 years of experience working on the design, application, and evaluation of stereoscopic video equipment in teleoperation applications, including devices for converting stereoscopic video from one standard to another.
+Dr Andrew J. Woods is a research engineer at Curtin University's Centre for Marine Science and Technology, Perth, Western Australia, with over 20 years of experience working on the design, application, and evaluation of stereoscopic video equipment in teleoperation applications, including devices for converting stereoscopic video from one standard to another.